MARTIN J. SMITH

 His Anthony Award-nominated first novel, “Time Release” (1997), featured memory expert Jim Christensen and examined the volatile issue of repressed memories against the backdrop of a sensational product-tampering case.
 In “Shadow Image” (1998), a sequel inspired both by the plight of former President Ronald Reagan and the JonBenet Ramsey murder case in Colorado, Christensen is drawn into the labyrinth of Alzheimer’s disease and a complex web of lies created by one of Pennsylvania’s wealthiest and most powerful political families.
 Publishers Weekly named it one of 1998’s “Best Summer Reads.”
 “Straw Men” (2001), a finalist for both the 2002 Edgar Award and the 2002 Barry Award, begins when DNA evidence frees an unpredictable and disfigured young man known as the Scarecrow eight years after he was convicted of a vicious sexual attack.
 The new evidence forces the woman whose testimony put him behind bars to confront memories that are violent, vivid—and apparently wrong.
 The “Memory Series” got new life in December 2013 when Diversion Books published those three novels for the first time in digital form, followed three months later by the digital release of “The Disappeared Girl.”
 In that previously unpublished series novel, a mysterious, long-ago military plane crash plunges Christensen and his adopted daughter into a high-stakes search for the truth about her past that leads to a deep well of dark family secrets, and into the crosshairs of an international fugitive who’ll do anything to make sure those secrets stay buried.

-Smith also is the co-author, with Patrick J. Kiger, of “Oops: 20 Life Lessons From the Fiascoes That Shaped America” (HarperCollins, 2006), which Publishers Weekly called “as informative as it is entertaining,” and “Poplorica: A Popular History of the Fads, Mavericks, Inventions, and Lore That Shaped Modern America” (HarperResource, 2004),” about which PW concluded: “All history should be this much fun.”
+Smith also is the co-author, with the late Patrick J. Kiger, of “Oops: 20 Life Lessons From the Fiascoes That Shaped America” (HarperCollins, 2006), which Publishers Weekly called “as informative as it is entertaining,” and “Poplorica: A Popular History of the Fads, Mavericks, Inventions, and Lore That Shaped Modern America” (HarperResource, 2004),” about which PW concluded: “All history should be this much fun.”

 He contributed the story “Dark Matter” to the “Orange County Noir” crime fiction anthology (Akashic 2010), and that story was excerpted in the anthology “Orange County: A Literary Field Guide” (Heyday Books, 2017).
 He also wrote the introduction to “Meeting Across the River” (Bloomsbury USA, 2005), an anthology of short stories inspired by the Bruce Springsteen song of the same title.
 His essay about inheriting his father’s ancient tuxedo first appeared in the Los Angeles Times Magazine, and in 2009 Smith expanded it into a self-published book called “My Father’s Tuxedo: The Story of a Suit.”

-Smith currently is a faculty member of California’s venerable Community of Writers, and for six years taught an undergraduate workshop course called “Writing the Novel” at Chapman University in Orange, Calif.
+Smith currently is a staff member of California’s venerable Community of Writers, and for six years taught an undergraduate workshop course called “Writing the Novel” at Chapman University in Orange, Calif.
 Now living in rural Grand County, Colorado, he recently edited two history books for the Grand County Historical Association, “Go Grand” and “Where the Rivers Meet.”
 Smith also helped found the Grand County Community of Writers through the local library district with the help of a grant from the Grand Foundation, and for two years served as president of the board of Habitat for Humanity of Grand County, where he remains a board member and volunteer.
 He is a contributing writer for Stanford Business magazine, and writes essays for Denver’s 5280, which the National City & Regional Magazine Association named the best big-city magazine in the U.S. in 2018 and 2020.
 In March 2019, a collection of those essays made Smith a finalist for the association’s Herb Lipson Award for Column Excellence.
-His essays also frequently appear in Adventure Journal.
+His essays and stories also have appeared in Alta JournalAdventure Journal, and Garden & Gun.

 Smith has been married since 1982 to Judith Johnson Smith.
 They have two adult children, Lanie and Parker, and currently have two dogs, Callie and Finn.
 The hounds are in the photo above, shot by Linus Loughry.